KCFO: Simulcast on FM

+Adult Standards & Southern Gospel

-In January 1979, KAKC shocked the Tulsa radio market by dropping Top 40 programming after 21 years for adult standards, with rapidly declining ratings as the result.
-A year later the station was purchased by the owners of KCFO-FM (now KVOO-FM) which changed the format to Southern Gospel music and Christian talk programming.
-In 1984 the legendary 970 call letters were changed to KCFO.
+In January 1979, KAKC shocked the Tulsa radio market by dropping Top 40 programming after 21 years.
+It flipped to adult standards.
+But that format was not successful in the ratings, either.
+A year later the station was purchased by the owners of 98.5 KCFO-FM (now KVOO-FM).

+New management changed the format on 970 AM to Southern Gospel music and Christian talk programming.
+In 1984, the legendary 970 call letters were changed to KCFO.
+KCFO now has a mix of Christian talk and teaching programs with conservative talk political shows.
+It also carries family financial advice from Dave Ramsey on The Ramsey Show.